kazurayam/PublishingCustomGradlePlugin_StepByStep/docs/index.md

 6. The plugin provides no way for me to specify arbitrary names to the jar files.

-7. Of course, by writing tasks of type: `Jar` in the build.gradle file, I can generate the jar files of the binary + the sources + the javadoc jar with my custom file name.
+7. Of course, by writing tasks of type: `Jar` in the build.gradle file, I can generate the jar files of the binary + the sources + the javadoc with whatever names I like.
 Of course, by using `maven-publish` plugin, I can publish those artifacts to any Maven repositories (except the Gradle Plugin Portal).

-8. But the `com.gradle.plugin-publish` plugin just ignores my custom jar files.
-I am never able to publish my custom jar files to the Gradle Plugin Portal.
-My custom jars can never be a Gradle plugin which others can employ using the Plugin DSL (`plugins { id "…​." version "…​" }}`.
+8. However the `com.gradle.plugin-publish` plugin just ignores the jar files with custom names.
+The plugin generates jar files as it is designed and leave my artifacts untouched.
+Therefore I have no chance to publish my artifacts to the Gradle Plugin Portal.
+My custom jars will never be a Gradle plugin which others can employ using the Plugin DSL (`plugins { id "…​." version "…​" }}`.

 > Remember that the plugin id and project group should match, i.e. have the same top level namespace.